timroster/ibmcloud_schematics_bigip_multinic_declared/README.md

 # F5 Networks BIG-IP™ Virtual Edition Instance Creation

-This directory contains the Terraform module to create BIG-IP™ VPC Gen2 instances using catalog input from the user.
+This directory contains the Terraform module to create BIG-IP™ VPC Gen2 instances using variable input from the user.

 Use this template to create BIG-IP™ Virtual Edition instances using imported customer VPC images using Terraform or IBM Cloud Schematics.
 Schematics uses Terraform as the infrastructure-as-code engine.
 With this template, you can create and manage infrastructure as a single unit as follows.
 For more information about how to use this template, see the IBM Cloud [Schematics documentation](https://cloud.ibm.com/docs/schematics).